Top 21 things to do and see in Haight-Ashbury, San Francisco

 Haight-Ashbury has a rich and colorful history of being Ground Zero of the hippie movement and counterculture in the 1960s and shot to fame during the 1967 Summer of Love.

-In your visit to this unique and quirky neighborhood experience the hippie vibes, admire the Victorian architecture and find some famous homes where rock stars lived.
+On your visit to this unique and quirky neighborhood, experience the hippie vibes, admire Victorian architecture, and find some famous homes where rock stars lived in the past.

 Visiting San Francisco?
 Check out my other posts on San Francisco!